thingpilot/thingpilot_nbiot/README.md

-# thingpilot_sara_n2
+# sara_n2_driver
-Handles communication with the thingpilot data platform API utilising the UBLOX SARA N2 NB-IoT modem
+A driver for the u-blox SARA N2 NB-IoT module